-- (j) As to the information set out in sub-paragraphs (m) and (n), information available on the internet in relation to the Sydney Theatre Company's production of The Three Sisters; - 36.8 the Respondents were reasonably satisfied about the sources of the information in the matters complained of and the integrity, authenticity and accuracy of those sources; - 36.9 the Respondents believed what it published, specifically the matters set out in paragraphs 36.9A and 36.9C below, to be true; - 36.9A the second matter complained of contained the following facts concerning the Applicant, each of which was a matter of substantial truth: - (a) the Applicant was an Oscar winning actor, having won the Academy Award for Best Actor in 1996 for his role as David Helfgott in the movie Shine; - (b) the Applicant was nominated an Oscar: - (i) in 1998 for in the Best Supporting Actor category for his role in Shakespeare in Love; - (ii) in 2000 for in the Best Actor category for his role in Quills; - (iii) in 2011 for in the Best Actor category for his role in The King's Speech; - (c) the Applicant has found fame being one of the few people to have won acting's triple crown - the Academy Award, the Primetime Emmy Award and the Tony Award; - (d) the Applicant was 66 years old and a married father of two; - (e) the Applicant is a Melbourne resident; - (f) the Applicant was the President of the Australian Academy of Cinema Television and Arts; - (g) the Applicant was expected to attend the annual AACTA Awards at The Star Event Centre the following week; - (h) the Applicant was one of the country's most successful actors;
+- 36.9 the Respondents believed what it published , specifically the matters set out in paragraphs 36.9A and 36.9C below, to be true; - 36.9A the second matter complained of contained the following facts concerning the Applicant, each of which was a matter of substantial truth: - (a) the Applicant was an Oscar winning actor, having won the Academy Award for Best Actor in 1996 for his role as David Helfgott in the movie Shine; - (b) the Applicant was nominated an Oscar: - (i) in 1998 for in the Best Supporting Actor category for his role in Shakespeare in Love;

+- (ii) in 2000 for in the Best Actor category for his role in Quills, - (iii) in 2011 for in the Best Actor category for his role in The King's Speech; - (c) the Applicant has found fame being one of the few people to have won acting's triple crown the Academy Award, the Primetime Emmy Award and the Tony Award; - (d) the Applicant was 66 years old and a married father of two; - (e) the Applicant is a Melbourne resident; - (f) the Applicant was the President of the Australian Academy of Cinema Television and Arts; - (g) the Applicant was expected to attend the annual AACTA Awards at The Star Event Centre the following week; - (h) the Applicant was one of the country's most successful actors; - (i) the Applicant had been accused of 'inappropriate behaviour' during the Sydney Theatre Company's production of King Lear; - the Sydney Theatre Company had told The Daily Telegraph that it

-- (i) the Applicant had been accused of 'inappropriate behaviour' during the Sydney Theatre Company's production of King Lear; - (j) the Sydney Theatre Company had told The Daily Telegraph that it "received a complaint alleging that Mr Geoffrey Rush had engaged in inappropriate behaviour.
+"received a complaint alleging that Mr Geoffrey Rush had engaged in inappropriate behaviour.
 The company received the complaint when Mr Rush's engagement with the company had ended.
 The company continues to work with the complainant to minimise the risk of future instances of the alleged behaviour occurring in its workplace.
 The complainant has requested that their identity be withheld.
-STC respects that request and for privacy reasons, will not be making any further comments"; - (k) the Applicant, through his lawyers, vigorously denied the claims; - the Applicant's lawyers, HWL Ebsworth, said: - (i) the Applicant had "not been approached by the Sydney Theatre Company, the alleged complainant nor any representative of either.
+STC respects that request and for privacy reasons, will not be making any further comments"; - (k) the Applicant, through his lawyers, vigorously denied the claims; - (1) the Applicant's lawyers, HWL Ebsworth, said: - (i) the Applicant had "not been approached by the Sydney Theatre Company, the alleged complainant nor any representative of either.
 Further, he has not been informed by them of the nature of the complaint and what it involves.
-If such a statement has been issued by the STC it is both irresponsible and highly damaging"; - (ii) the Applicant's "regard, actions and treatment of all the people he has worked with has been impeccable beyond reproach" - (iii) that the Applicant had not been involved with the Sydney Theatre Company or its representatives for more than 22 months; - (iv) that the Daily Telegraph's understanding of what has occurred is fishing and unfounded and that "it does not warrant comment except that it is false and untrue"; - (m) the local production of King Lear ran from November 2015 to January 2016 at the Roslyn Packer Theatre; - (n) there were several months of rehearsals; - (o) the Applicant has worked with the Sydney Theatre Company many times, both acting and directing productions like Uncle Vanya, Oleanna,

-The Importance of Being Ernest, You Can't Take It With You, King Lear and The Government Inspector;
+If such a statement has been issued by the STC it is both irresponsible and highly damaging";

+- (ii) the Applicant's "regard, actions and treatment of all the permitted he has worked with has been impeccable beyond reproach" - (iii) that the Applicant had not been involved with the Sydney months; - (iv) that the Daily Telegraph's understanding of what has occurred is fishing and unfounded and that "it does not warrant comment except that it is false and untrue"; - (m) the local production of King Lear ran from November 2015 to January 2016 at the Roslyn Packer Theatre; - (n) there were several months of rehearsals; - (o) the Applicant has worked with the Sydney Theatre Company many times, both acting and directing productions like Uncle Vanya, Oleanna, The Importance of Being Ernest, You Can't Take It With You, King Lear and The Government Inspector;